zhonghan721/tp/docs/DeveloperGuide.md

 ### Delete Account

-1. Delete currently stored user account
+1. Delete currently stored user account.

    1. Prerequisites: There exists a user account currently stored in the application